Randy1Burrell/Randy1Burrell/README.md

 - Financial Services
 - Healthcare.

+**Links and Contact Info**

 - Please take a look at my portfolio here on [Github](https://github.com/randy1burrell)

-- Feel free to reach out to me directly on [LinkedIn](https://www.linkedin.com/in/randyburrell/) or at rb@randyburrell.info
+- Feel free to reach out to me directly on [LinkedIn](https://www.linkedin.com/in/randyburrell/) or at github@randyburrell.info

 - 💬 Ask me about anything [here](https://github.com/randy1burrell/profile/issues)